Meet Our Team of Board-Certified Specialists and Emergency Veterinarians

 Dr. Jamie Araki grew up in upstate New York.
 After studying at the University of Glasgow in Scotland, where she earned her Bachelor of Veterinary Medicine and Surgery, she returns as an Emergency Veterinarian at Veterinary Specialists and Emergency Services.
 She is Fear Free certified and has a particular interest in emergency / critical care, toxicology, pathology, and soft tissue / orthopedic surgery.

 At home, Dr. Araki has two cats, Jura and Toby, and two dogs, Gryffendog, a large loveable mutt, and Doc, a Husky German Shepard mix.
 Her hobbies include baking, traveling, reading, crafting, and exploring.
 She also enjoys spending time with her family, both animal and human members.

 Sarah Brawdy-Annechino, DVM

 Dr. Sarah Brawdy grew up outside of Buffalo, New York.
 She attended the State University of New York College at Geneseo, where she majored in biology and minored in chemistry and art studio.
-After graduating from Geneseo, Dr. Brawdy received her Doctorate of Veterinary Medicine from the University of Tennessee in 2009.
-She completed both a rotating internship and an internal medicine internship at the Veterinary Specialists of Rochester, before joining the emergency service as an attending clinician.
+After graduating, Dr. Brawdy received her Doctorate of Veterinary Medicine from the University of Tennessee in 2009.
+She completed both a rotating internship and an internal medicine internship at the Veterinary Specialists of Rochester before joining the emergency service as an attending clinician.

 Dr. Brawdy has professional interests in anesthesia and pain management, emergency and critical care, and internal medicine.
 Outside of work, Dr. Brawdy enjoys running, painting, and reading.
 She shares her home with her husband, John, a German shepherd named Tessie, a Maltese-poodle mix named Olive, and two cats named Penelope and Mike.